Famous/framework/README.md

 # Famous Framework (alpha)

 The Famous Framework is a new JavaScript framework for creating reusable, composable, and interchangeable UI widgets and applications.
 It balances declarative with imperative and functional with stateful, and it's built on top of the [Famous Engine](https://github.com/Famous/engine).
-We are excited to make it available as open source under an MIT license for the first time as part of a public alpha.
+We are excited to make it available as open source under the MIT license for the first time as part of a public alpha.

 **Read more about the Framework in our in-depth [introductory blog post](//blog.famous.org).**